This page has been automatically translated. Please refer to the page in French if needed.

 On a beach, pebbles protect the fauna and flora from swell and erosion.

-Stacked pebble clusters are fashionable but are not without danger to the coastal ecosystem.
+Stacked pebble clusters are fashionable but are not safe for the coastal ecosystem.

 Pebble gleaning can result in a fine of €1,500.